-Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions where electrostatic discharges are applied while totalizing, at maximum flowrate, at least Σ{min} (or for sufficient time to complete the test).
-Preconditioning: None required.
+Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions where electrostatic discharges are applied while totalizing, at maximum flowrate, at least $\Sigma{\min}$ (or for sufficient time to complete the test).

 Condition of the EUT: The EUT is connected to the mains power supply and switched on for at least the warm-up time specified by the manufacturer.
 During the test the electrical power supplied to the EUT shall not be switched off.

 Reset the EUT if a significant fault has been indicated.

-Before any test stabilize the EUT under constant environmental conditions.
+Before any test stabilize the EUT under constant

+environmental conditions.

+Test procedure in brief:

+Test information: While totalizing, at maximum flowrate, at least $\Sigma{\min}$ (or a time sufficient to complete the test) record the following.
+Changes in barometric pressure shall be taken into account.

+- a) date and time;

+- b) temperature;

+- c) relative humidity;

+- d) supply voltage;

+- e) test load;

+- f) indications (as applicable);

+- g) errors;

-Test procedure in brief: Test information: While totalizing, at maximum flowrate, at least Σ{min} (or a time sufficient to complete the test) record the following.
-Changes in barometric pressure shall be taken into account. a) date and time; b) temperature; c) relative humidity; d) supply voltage; e) test load; f) indications (as applicable); g) errors; h) functional performance; i) barometric pressure Number of test cycles: At least one test cycle is conducted.
-The difference between the weight indication due to the Maximum allowable variations: disturbance and the indication without the disturbance either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and act upon a significant fault.
+- h) functional performance;

+- i) barometric pressure

+Maximum allowable variations: The difference between the weight indication due to the disturbance and the indication without the disturbance either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the

+EUT shall detect and act upon a significant fault.